Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ---

 ### Outline
 A spreadsheet with a customized perpetual calendar that allows team members to make bookings for their duties each month and update specific bookings to the Outlook Calendar.
-It involves utilizing multiple Functions, Conditional Formatting, and VBA Macros to efficiently achieve the desired objectives.
-And created Formulas and VBA Macros with the help of ChatGPT
+It involves utilizing multiple Functions, Conditional Formatting, and VBA macros to efficiently achieve the desired objectives.
+And created Formulas and VBA macros with the help of ChatGPT

 ---

 ### Notice
 - The spreadsheet was created using Excel version 2306 on Windows 11.
 It may encounter unexpected errors while running VBA macros on a MAC.
--
+- Before testing out the spreadsheet, make sure to enable VBA macros and check the Outlook reference.
+  Enable Macros: In Excel, go to File > Options > Trust Center > Trust Center Settings.
+Under the Macro Settings tab, select "Enable all macros" or "Enable all macros with notification" to allow the code to run.
+  Check References: In the VBA editor, go to Tools > References and ensure that the necessary Outlook reference is selected.
+Look for the reference starting with "Microsoft Outlook Object Library" and make sure it is checked.

 ---
 ### Sheet Protection
 - To avoid accidentally modifying the template worksheets, they will be protected with a password every time the workbook is opened or closed.